electronero/electronero/README.md

-# Electronero Network

-## EI-1.0 Electronero legacy Cryptonote coins
-ETNX / ETNXP / LTNX / GLDX / CRFI  </br>

-## EI-2.0 Electronero Smart Chain
+## Electronero Network
-xAssets & XRC-20 tokens are minted for token swaps & airdrops on Electronero Smart Chain. </br>
-EI-2.0 is Deploying main net on 09/09/2021.
-EI-1.0 holders will be airdropped xAssets at various rates through cross-chain atomic swaps.</br>
-More intel released on the website and through social media. </br>
    Electronero Network Core contributors are mainly active on Telegram <a href='https://t.me/electronero'>join the community</a></br>
-xAssets (airdrops & swaps): xETNX / xETNXP / xLTNX / xGLDX / xCRFI / xXMR / xETN

 Source code forked from Monero, Blockchain forked from Electroneum.
 Many security updates and unique features have been added over the years.

 `Copyright (c) 2014-2018 The Monero Project.